These policies relate to short courses and Industry Certificates.

 AFTRS will refund all or part of an applicant’s fees in the following circumstances:

-15 days or more prior to course commencement
+15 days or more prior to course enrolment closing date

 A 100% refund will be provided to applicants withdrawing from a course 15 days or more prior to course commencement.

-Between 24 hours and 14 Days Prior to Course Commencement
+Between 24 hours and 14 Days Prior to Course enrolment closing date

 Should an applicant withdraw from a course during this period they will be entitled to a 50% refund of the total course cost.

-No refund is available for withdrawal 24 hours or less from course commencement, or after the course has commenced.
+No refund is available for withdrawal 24 hours or less from course enrolment closing date, or after the course has commenced.

 In very exceptional circumstances, a refund may be provided within these timeframes, at the discretion of the Divisional Director.
 Please note, exceptional circumstances do not include changing work arrangements.